 The logical instructions perform Boolean operations such as AND, OR, XOR on bytes, rotate of accumulator contents, and swap of nibbles in an accumulator.
 The Boolean operations on the bytes are performed on the bit-by-bit basis.
-Table 4-2 on page 13Table 4-2 shows the list of logical instructions and their description.
+Table 4-2 shows the list of logical instructions and their description.